LucasJavaudin/Metropolis1-2Comparison/README.md

 METROPOLIS2 can be run from a command line interface with the input files as arguments.
 Version 0.8.0 of METROPOLIS2 was used for the results presented in Javaudin and de Palma (2024).

+Current scripts are compatible with METROPOLIS2 version 1.0.0.

 ## Python code

 The Python packages required to run the code are listed in `requirements.txt`.